coreqode/TinyED/README.md

 # TinyED
-A Tiny Library for Energy Derivatives.
+A Tiny Header-Only Library for Energy Derivatives.